bitcoin/bitcoin/doc/build-unix.md

     ./configure --disable-wallet

-In this case there is no dependency on Berkeley DB 4.8.
+In this case there is no dependency on Berkeley DB.

 Mining is also possible in disable-wallet mode using the `getblocktemplate` RPC call.